 There is a glaring disparity between commercial health care plans that cover adult children to age 26 and TRICARE, which requires a separate premium for young adult coverage.
 In 2013, TYA monthly premiums were $152 for Standard and $176 for Prime; today, those monthly fees are $257 and $459 respectively, which is an unsustainable curve, charting a course for TYA plan failure.

 The Health Care Fairness for Military Families Act of 2021 (H.R.
 475), sponsored by Reps.
-Elaine Luria (D-Va.) and Michael Waltz (R-Fla.), expand TRICARE eligibility to young adult dependents up to age 26.
+Elaine Luria (D-Va.) and Michael Waltz (R-Fla.), would expand TRICARE eligibility to young adult dependents up to age 26.
 Learn more about the legislation at this link.

 Military kids face unique challenges — the average military kid will move six to nine times during their school years and experience repeated family separations.
 Yet, current law leaves military kids transitioning to adulthood without the same health care protections afforded to families with commercial plans.
 Ensuring health care access and affordability is particularly important during the current pandemic.